Maethorin/sliding-panels/README.md

 Storage
 -------

-This widget will save the panels states in localStorage.
+This widget will save the panels states in `localStorage`.
 There is two states for each panel: floating and slided.
 If you reload the page, the panels will maintain the states saved in localStorage.

 If you dont want to use storage, pass `useFloatingStorage = false` in options.